kubevirt/user-guide/workloads/controllers/offline-virtual-machine.md

 Events:
   Type    Reason            Age   From                              Message
   ----    ------            ----  ----                              -------
-  Normal  SuccessfulCreate  15s   offlinevirtualmachine-controller  Created virtual machine: ovm-cirros
+  Normal  SuccessfulCreate  15s   virtualmachine-controller  Created virtual machine: ovm-cirros
 ```

 ### kubectl commandline interactions

-Whenever you want to manipulate the OfflineVirtualMachine through the
+Whenever you want to manipulate the VirtualMachine through the
 commandline you can use the kubectl command.
 The following are examples
 demonstrating how to do it.